What is business?

 We start the course by learning about how entrepreneurs create ideas, market their products and manage people.
 The initial emphasis is small businesses and is useful for those with such ambitions in mind.
 We then extend our learning to cover finance, resource management, and how the wider economy and society impacts on business.

 As we progress through the course, we look at business strategy for medium and large businesses, how businesses expand into global markets and the importance of competitiveness.
 We study change management in an increasingly uncertain world.
-The final exam is synoptic in nature and you will need to be able to make connections between all of the different parts of a business and how businesses fit into the wider world.
+The final exam is synoptic in nature and you will need to be able to make connections between all of the different parts of the course and how businesses fit into the wider world.

 Staff and facilities